Advanced Meta Tags For Real Estate SEO

 Don't make things harder for yourself...

-Google has given SEOs and webmasters an arsenal of tags, which essentially serve as preference instructions for search engines.
-But too many people misunderstand these tags, and try to use advanced methods to accomplish tasks that are actually very basic.
+It is for some, as too many people misunderstand these tags, and try to use advanced methods to accomplish tasks that are actually very basic.

-By developing a site that is well organized and logical, there should be very little need for advanced meta tags.
-The use of canonical, noindex, nofollow and robots.txt is best reserved for the rare exception, and shouldn't be part of your ongoing SEO strategy.
+By using a site that is well organized and logical, there should be very little need for advanced meta tags.